 We have collaborated with industry partners to design novel instrumentation, measure air pollutant emissions, and explore unique applications.
 If you have an idea to discuss, contact us.

 Welcome to the Laboratory for Air Quality Research at Colorado State University.
-The lab is directed by Assistant Professor of Mechanical Engineering Shantanu Jathar.
+The lab is directed by Associate Professor of Mechanical Engineering Shantanu Jathar.
 It is located at the Powerhouse Energy Campus in Fort Collins, Colorado.

 Real World Impact

 Air pollution, coupled with climate change, is one of the most important environmental problems of the 21st century.
 The scientific advances at LAQR aim to improve urban, regional, and global estimates of the air pollution burden, which will aid in the design and implementation of technology and policy interventions that mitigate the adverse impacts of air pollutants on air quality, climate, and public health.

 February 2023: Jamie Cast and Kevin Ridgway (both undergraduates in Mechanical Engineering) started work on the Structural Fires project.
 Jamie is helping build an emissions sampling system while Kevin is working on put together a combustion chamber.

 January 2023: Huiying Luo (postdoctoral scholar) and Masoud Akbarzadeh (PhD student) joined the group!
 Huiying was previously a postdoctoral scholar at SUNY-Albany and Masoud moved from Tehran, Iran after finishing his Bachelors in Mechanical Engineering from Amirkabir University of Technology.